 We’ve compiled the most common fees so you know exactly what to expect when starting your New Mexico LLC.

 Your LLC officially starts under state law when you file Articles of Organization with the Secretary of State.
 The Articles of Organization need to contain information about where your LLC is, what you will call it, how long it will last, how to send it important documents, who will manage it, and whether it will have only one member.
 Compiling this information and filing the proper formation paperwork can be a chore.
-But for only $49, we can help you get through formation quickly with our New Mexico LLC Formation Service.
+But for only $0 plus state fees, we can help you get through formation quickly with our New Mexico LLC Formation Service.

 What does it cost to start a business in New Mexico?
 The main cost LLC owners have to pay to start their businesses is the cost of their Articles of Organization.
 However, you might have more costs to pay because of your specific business needs.
 The following are a handful of fees you can expect to pay when creating a new LLC: